- How to lower risk in backcountry conditions and avoid avalanche terrain

 - Why formal avalanche training is essential to backcountry adventuring

 - The three items of safety gear you need for backcountry touring

 - Why touring with a guide offers immense value to new skiers

-Rob will focus this webinar on the one thing that every backcountry skier needs to learn — avalanche awareness and avoidance.
+Rob focused this Adventure Talk on the one thing that every backcountry skier needs to learn — avalanche awareness and avoidance.
 This is not a replacement for formal avalanche education, but a primer on how to get started raising your level of awareness.
 With a little effort, humility, and willingness to learn, anyone can become a backcountry skier, and Rob will teach you about the importance of heading out with a guide and how they can help you prepare for backcountry adventuring in a safe way.
 Rob is the author of The Ski Guide Manual: Advanced Techniques for the Backcountry, as well as an AIARE Level 1 & 2 Instructor.
 His guidebooks are what guides turn to for info, so there is no better teacher than him!

-Tune in and find out how you can safely experience the magic of backcountry powder with the help of Rob Coppolillo.
+Sign up to get the video and find out how you can safely experience the magic of backcountry powder with the help of Rob Coppolillo.